jab/bidict/docs/other-bidict-types.rst

     >>> ob[2] = 'UPDATED'
     >>> ob
     OrderedBidict([(1, -1), (2, 'UPDATED'), (3, -3)])
-    >>> ob.inverse
+    >>> ob.inverse  # better:
     OrderedBidict([(-1, 1), ('UPDATED', 2), (-3, 3)])

-The ordered bidict and its inverse always give you a consistent ordering.
+An ordered bidict and its inverse always give a consistent ordering of the contained items, even after arbitrary mutations.

-That said, if you depend on preserving insertion order, an unordered bidict may be sufficient if:
+If you depend on preserving insertion order, an unordered bidict may be sufficient if:

 * you'll never mutate it